Tennis elbow wrist pain - Curezone Physiotherapy

 Most of the following treatment options for tennis elbow are also in market.

-Braces / bandages: These are worn around the elbow or on the forearm to take strain off the muscles.
+These are worn around the elbow or on the forearm to take strain off the muscles.

 Injections: Injections into the elbow with various substances, such as Botox, hyaluronic acid or autologous blood (the body’s own blood).

-Extracorporeal shockwave therapy (ESWT): A device generates shock or pressure waves that are transferred to the tissue through the skin.
-This is supposed to improve the circulation of blood in the tissue and speed up the healing process.
+Here, a device delivers shock or pressure waves to the tissue through the skin, aiming to enhance blood circulation and accelerate the healing process.

-Transcutaneous electrical nerve stimulation (TENS): TENS devices transfer electrical impulses to the nervous system through the skin.
-These are supposed to keep the pain signals from reaching the brain.
+TENS devices transfer electrical impulses to the nervous system through the skin.
+They keep the pain signals from reaching the brain.

 Cold: The elbow is regularly cooled with ice packs.